 Erply provides the customer with a report generator that makes it easy to produce reports from entered data.
-Usually the clients don’t even want to create reports themselves but have Erply’s customer support do it.
+Usually, the clients don’t even want to create reports themselves but have Erply’s customer support do it.
 “Imagine you are calling Erply’s customer support because you want a new report.
 By the end of the call the report is done and usable,” describes Martti the process.

 The first thing Erply did after breaking out of the Estonian market was hiring a top law firm in London.
-In some countries this is the only way to get things done.
+In some countries, this is the only way to get things done.
 It’s not cheap but makes business considerably easier.

-Business software is a product which you do business with, legal systems are different and that has to be taken into consideration.
+Business software is a product in which you do business with, legal systems are different and that has to be taken into consideration.
 Economy and business operate much the same way in different countries but laws are different.
 Usually, foreign markets are entered with a partner who feels comfortable there.
 The software has already been translated into eight languages.

 Design of a planned product is very important for a startup company.
 Oliver Reitalu’s collaboration with that is proudly mentioned by Kristjan.
 Reitalu has years of experience with Skype’s interface design.
-Developments have to be made in very different systems: Java runs on the servers’ lower levels, separate XML-based solution is created for business logic.
+Developments have to be made in very different systems: Java runs on the servers’ lower levels, the separate XML-based solution is created for business logic.
 Percona Server (branched out from MySQL) is used as a database since suits solutions which require speediness.
 Support for Oracle databases also exists, some bigger clients have requested that.
-FreeBSD has been used as the server OS but lately they’re more orientated on Linux.
+FreeBSD has been used as the server OS but lately, they’re more orientated on Linux.

 Erply uses HTTPS protocol for their services and also 256bit encryption that creates a secure information channel between the user’s computer and the server.
 According to Martti, a client isn’t identified by their company name when providing helpdesk services but by a special code.
-That code is also needed to login, besides a username and a password.
+That code is also needed to log in, besides a username and a password.
 But what happens when something goes wrong with the service provider?
 Martti says that Erply’s client has an option to always export entered data into Excel’s supported formats (XLS, CSV, TXT).
-Customer support helps every client to export data or get and export report summaries.
+Customer support helps every client to export data or get an export report summaries.
 Therefore, fearful clients can make an extra archive of their files.